-Origins of Crispin apple go back to the 1930s, developed at Aomori Research Station in Kurioshi, Japan.
-It is a cross between Golden Delicious and a Japanese variety called Indo.
-Commonly known as “Mutsu,” but in 1968 named Crispin for the European and American markets.
+Its origin goes back to the 1930s, where the Aomori Research Station in Kurioshi, Japan, crossed Golden Delicious and a Japanese variety called Indo.
+It’s commonly known as “Mutsu,” but in 1968 it was named Crispin for the European and American markets.

 Just like any other apple tree, the Crispin apple tree grows best when it’s planted in full sun in well-drained soil.
 While it can grow in different conditions, it does particularly well in warmer climates.
 Grows well in hardiness zones 4 to 8.
 The tree is vigorous and produces good crop.
 It is a spur bearing spreading tree.
 Once fruit is ready for harvest, you can pick and eat fresh or make dessert!
 Crispin apples can store well for up to four months while retaining their quality.
 This apple variety does not have good disease resistance and is susceptible to scab, mildew, cedar apple rust and fireblight.
 Crispin is not self fertile and needs a good pollinator, however it is not a good pollinator for other varieties.

 - Uses: eating fresh, cooking, juice, making cider, sauce, baking, making pie